Background and introduction

 - Other members of our firm, within and outside of the department that dealt with your case.
 We may do so where, for instance, another department may be able to assist with an aspect of your case that the original department may not.
 Further, there may be follow up work required on your file.

 - Barristers, other legal representatives or experts with whom we are working.
-Note that we will not instruct such a professional without your consent, save where we cannot receive your consent (in which case, we may share your data in any event for the reasons detailed above).
+Note that we will not instruct such a professional without your consent, save where we cannot receive your consent (in which case, we may share your data on the othe lawful bases cited above).

 - Management and administrative staff.
 Such staff will require your data to, for instance, open your case or to manage the firm.